magnus-leksell/zen-quote/README.md

     npm run start

 This starts the server, default on port 3000.
 Use a web browser and go to http://localhost:3000/ and enjoy.
-Another way to start it is `npm run devstart`.
+Other way to start it is `npm run devstart`, which starts the server using `nodemon`, usefull in development mode.

 ## Web application

 <a href="./docs/images/zen-quote.png" target="_blank"><img src="./docs/images/zen-quote.png" width="400"></a>
 <a href="./docs/images/authors.png" target="_blank"><img src="./docs/images/authors.png" width="400"></a>

+## Build CSS from SASS

+If changes is made in any of the sass-files, build the css-file using the following command

+    npm run build-css

+which will construct and minimize `public/css/zen.css`.

 ## API server endpoints